dsanders11/imagebitmap-getimagedata-demo/README.md

 Demos for performance of capturing and processing webcam frames using several methods.

-This repo serves to prove out the usefulness of adding a `ImageBitmap.getImageData` method to the spec, with the option of reusing an existing `ImageData` to avoid allocating large amounts of large size garbage.
+This repo serves to prove out the usefulness of adding a `ImageBitmap.getImageData` method to the spec, with the option of reusing an existing `ArrayBuffer` to avoid allocating large amounts of large size garbage.

 It's worth noting that Firefox fails all versions of the current implementation due to